flushentitypacket/tech-assessments/fullstack/take-home.md

 - *Optional*: There are some security vulnerabilities in the backend implementation.
 What are they, how would you exploit them, and how would you fix them?
 Include your answers in your README.
   - Do not spend a huge amount of time on this.
 We recommend 30 minutes at most.
   - Do not perform any destructive operations!
 Not a huge deal, but it is just added work for us to reset the server.
+  - Depth is more important than breadth.
+Explain thoroughly what the attack vectors are and how to patch them. (e.g. Got the ssh keys to the DB but not the password?
+Explain that you can connect to the DB instance but do not have the ability read or modify data, and that the worst possible damage is server shut down.)
 - Highlight any note-worthy things about your project in the README that you think are especially good or
 - You may use external libraries
 - You may choose any browser compatibility requirement (e.g. "Only works on latest version of Chrome" is acceptable)